This blog may contain affiliate links. Read our disclosure policy for more info.

 Hot tip: The Skywalk is also located just down the road from the Athabasca Glacier and this is another really neat experience where you walk out onto a glass-floored platform suspended nearly 300 meters in the air!
 Booking the Ice Explorer with the Skywalk online in advance will get you the best deal!

 To visit the Skywalk you must go to the Columbia Icefield Discovery Centre.
 From here you will be taken via bus to the SkyWalk because there is no parking available there.
 You’ll be provided with headphones for the informative audio tour.
-There’s no time limit, but I recommend allowing 45 minutes, and when you’re done the bus will take you back to the Discovery Center so that you can continue on your drive to Jasper.
-You should book the Skywalk in advance to avoid missing out – it is super popular!
+There’s no time limit, but I recommend allowing 45 minutes, and when you’re done the bus will take you back to the Discovery Centre so that you can continue on your drive back to Jasper.
+You should book the Skywalk in advance here to avoid missing out!

 You can book a combined ticket to do both Skywalk and Athabasca Glacier tour in advance online here.
 I strongly recommend booking in advance.
 The last time we visited we made the mistake of just booking when we arrived, and we had to wait a few hours until they could get us on a tour!
 It was a huge waste of time, so don’t make the same mistake as us!

-Sunwapta Falls is a stunning waterfall located only 40 minutes from Jasper town in Jasper National Park.
+Sunwapta Falls is located only 40 minutes from Jasper town along the Icefields Parkway.
 It is only a short walk from the parking lot to the falls and there are a couple of trails to explore surrounding the falls.

 This waterfall is large and super powerful!
-You’re sure to be impressed once you see it for yourself!
+You’re sure to be impressed once you see it for yourself.
+In winter, it is a frozen winter wonderland!

 One of the best things to do in Jasper in the summer is bike riding!
 With tons of trails to explore you can definitely cover more ground on a bike than on foot.